ARE YOU READY FOR A JOB IN

 SKILLED TRADES INDUSTRIAL OCCUPATIONS TECHNOLOGY?

 This program allows individuals to earn an associate degree tailored to their occupational/career needs.
 College credit for technical areas may be earned through established articulation agreements in consultation with the Engineering and Technology department.
-In addition, on-the-job training and/or supervised work-based learning may be included in the student’s degree program.
-Areas of concentration may include: aerospace assembly worker, carpenter apprenticeship, electronic alarm technician, machine technician apprenticeship and sheet metal worker.
+In addition, on-the-job training and/or supervised work-based learning, including electric and carpenter apprentice programs, may be included in the student’s degree program.
+Areas of concentration may include aerospace assembly worker, carpenter apprenticeship, electronic alarm technician, machine technician apprenticeship and sheet metal worker.

 - For information on the job outlook in the skilled trades industiral profession, visit the Bureau of Labor Statistics, and search specific job titles.
 Also available: information on median pay, entry-level education, number of jobs and more.